-Such a loaded question.
-Asked by a new friend on the interwebs.
+Challenge accepted.
+This question was posed by a friend on the interwebs.
 I’ve been actively processing narcissistic abuse.
 Some days I remember my inner awesome but most days, I question IF there is anything to love about myself.
 The rebuild of Self is hard.
 I ask myself: Am I far enough in my healing journey to have anything to love about myself?
 Is my perception of me the same what is projected out?
 It’s clear that I love life but do I love me?
 Am I still viewing myself through the cloudy lens of those who have abused me?
 Am I strong enough to dissolve comments of others and believe in my own personal AWESOME?

 I know what I’m grateful for, but the question is what do I love about me?

-The last thing that I’ll share that I love about myself is how I gamified interactions with people without knowing it.
+- PRESENCE: The last thing that I’ll share that I love about myself is how I gamified interactions with people without knowing it.
 It’s almost as if I accept, as a personal challenge, to flip someone’s frown upside down.
 Usually, this happens in restaurants or a service-based environment.
 Compliments, using their name or just making them feel seen typically results in them turning their frown upside down.
 I had an opportunity to do this today.
-The woman that sat me was not having a good day.
-I complimented her posture. she said that she was a softball player.
-I said that she had the same presence as the powerlifters at the gym.
+The woman who sat me was not having a good day.
+I complimented her posture.
+She said she was a softball player.
+I said she had the same presence as Powerlifters at the gym.
 Broad shoulders and walking with purpose. *huge compliment*.
 She smiled and grew a few inches taller… I LOVE MY ABILITY TO MAKE PEOPLE FEEL SEEN.

-I will admit, I was really apprehensive about writing this piece but [I think} it turned out well.
+I will admit, I was apprehensive about writing this piece.
+I’m glad I accepted the challenge.
 There are plenty of things to love about myself.
 My mind can whip out a series of things and my heart is finally starting to believe it… healing takes time.
 Sometimes it’s one day at a time.
 Other days it is one hour at a time.
 There is magic in my existence!

-To all those on their healing journey, feel free to leave a comment with things you love about yourself.
+YOUR TURN!
+To all those on their healing journey, please leave a comment with things you love about yourself.
 I’d love to hear what you have to say!